PotatoesInHD/OPCUA_monitor/README.md

 So the GUI willsometimes hang for 1-2 seconds if the PLC is trying to connect/reconnect because it is busy working its magic.<br>
 The SOCKET_TIMEOUT value in the config.ini is set to 2 seconds to help with this issue.  time.sleep() instructions were also<br>
 avoided to prevent GUI "not responding".
 In their place I added a sleep_helper() function that that will constantly call window.update() as it runs.<br>

+In the future I might refactor the threading for the tkinter GUI to run better or maybe just go to a CLI interface since its not displaying anything fancy.

 **Once connected though, the GUI is smooth as eggs.**<br><br>